ArianaAnd/DataAnalysis/README.md

  # So far, we have presented the economic part of the prediction, but we have approached another slightly easier option, in order to balance the results.
 Do both methods give the same results?
+ ### Are the values identical?
+No, because Machine Learning takes a certain set of data that it tests, then another set of data and so on, the values can be approximately identical, but not 100%.
  ## The K-nearest neighbors algorithm

 The K-nearest neighbors (KNN) algorithm works similarly to the three-step process we outlined earlier to compare our listing to similar listings and take the average price.
 Let’s look at it in some more detail: